Tuchel considers dropping Lukaku out of Chelsea's squad for Liverpool clash

 Tuchel will reveal his squad to the team tomorrow and the Belgian may not even be on the bench even after he was judged to be criticising his manager's tactics.

 It has since emerged that neither the club nor the player's representatives knew of the interview beforehand.
-It appears to have arranged directly with the Sky Sports journalist in London.
+It appears to have arranged directly with the Sky Sport journalist in London.

 Editors' Picks